-Sonia Serra’s work on the killings of Brazilian street children by the police and death squads in the 1980s-1990s and the rise of the international public sphere moved a step forward in acknowledging contexts of governance (Serra, 2000).
-The author challenged the primacy of the nation state in the definition of political and media agendas posed by other models of political communication.
-Drawing upon Habermas’ concept of the Public Sphere, the author argues for the importance of the articulation between the movement to protect street children in Brazil and in transnational networks with the access to media and global powers.
-Such an articulation facilitated the protection movement’s access to the international public sphere and, subsequently, increased its legitimacy in the national public sphere, thus fostering political reform.
-Escalating numbers of murders at the end of the 1980s were followed by civil society mobilization by national Non-Governmental Organizations [NGO], churches and civil society organizations.
-These groups remained isolated within Brazil until the 1990s, at which point international NGOs and increasing media coverage spun the attentions of intergovernmental bodies, governments and prominent public actors toward this issue.
+Sonia Serra’s work on the killings of Brazilian street children by the police and death squads in the 1980s–1990s and the rise of the international public sphere moved a step forward in acknowledging contexts of governance (Serra, 2000).
+The author challenged the primacy of the nation-state in the definition of political and media agendas posed by other models of political communication.
+Drawing upon Habermas’ revised concept of the Public Sphere (1997[1992]), the author argues for the importance of the articulation between the movement to protect street children in Brazil and transnational networks with the access to media and global powers.
+Such an articulation facilitated the protection movement’s access to the international public sphere and subsequently increased its legitimacy in the national public sphere, thus fostering political reform.
+Escalating numbers of murders at the end of the 1980s were followed by civil society mobilization by national non-governmental organizations (NGOs), churches, and civil-society organizations.
+These groups remained isolated within Brazil until the 1990s, at which point international NGOs and increasing media coverage spun the attention of intergovernmental bodies, governments, and prominent public actors toward this issue.
 The subsequent pressure provoked even greater media attention and a division of the elites in Brazil, thus changing the balance of power in favor of organizations defending the rights of street children.
-This was soon followed by political legislation and programs for improving the human rights of street children.
+This action was soon followed by political legislation and programs for improving the human rights of street children.
 The author argues that although government elites are the primary definers of political and media agendas in routine situations, critical issues such as the one being explored provide opportunities for peripheral social actors to promote change, so long as they can link to transnational networks that have access to the media and central global powers.
 In this process, “NGOs are key elements for ‘planetary citizenship’ because of their dual characteristic of local insertion and international connection” (Serra, 2000, p.
 168).
 Serra illustrates that the focus on foreign policy by nation-states alone is insufficient for understanding how public debates are shaped in contexts of governance.
 Furthermore, the author confirms the importance of non-state actors, such as the media and NGOs (both national and international), in the process of shaping public agendas.

-This work is an attempt to continue building our body of knowledge of political communication between state and non-state actors in contexts of governance, with a slightly different context of policy-making in mind.
+This work is an attempt to continue building our body of knowledge of political communication between state and non-state actors in contexts of governance, with a slightly different context of policy making in mind.
 What happens when a high degree of consensus exists between national and global powers in a policy context of international cooperation and governance?

 Documentary research on specialized literature and secondary accounts has provided the background for the development process of this legislation and supported the identification of the main sectors involved in the debate.
-Then, 591 press briefings and releases, interviews and authored newspaper articles were assessed between 2010 and 2013 on their official sites and in other news media to identify their frames.
-The sample included 209 government documents, of which eighty were from the international community, seventy-two were from experts and academics, sixty-six were from NGOs, fifty-seven were from agricultural and livestock farming associations, forty-two were from FARC, twenty-seven were from Control Organisms, twenty-four were from opposing political parties, and fourteen were from the Catholic Church.
-The sectors included in this article were the ones more directly discussing the ‘glocal’ dimension of rural development and peace.
+Through this research, 591 press briefings and releases, interviews, and authored newspaper articles were assessed between 2010 and 2013 on their official sites and in other news media to identify their frames.
+The sample included 209 government documents, of which 80 were from the international community, 72 were from experts and academics, 66 were from NGOs, 57 were from agricultural and livestock farming associations, 42 were from the Revolutionary Armed Forced of Colombia (FARC), 27 were from Control Organisms, 24 were from opposing political parties, and 14 were from the Catholic Church.
+The sectors included in this article were those that discussed more directly the ‘glocal’ dimension of rural development and peace.